Parking Enforcement Information and Questions

-Where do the parking enforcement controllers normally patrol?
+Where do the parking enforcement officers normally patrol?
 And what are their hours?

 All commissioned law enforcement officers enforce parking violations.
 You will normally see the Parking Enforcement scooter during daylight hours.

-How do the parking enforcement controllers know how long I've been parked someplace?
+How do the parking enforcement officers know how long I've been parked someplace?

 It's quite easy actually - they normally chalk a line on one of the vehicle's tires, and then return to the location after the posted amount of time has elapsed.
 If the car is still there, an infraction is issued.